Inclusive composite interval mapping: Applications in real mapping populations

-Besides that, ICIM has been successfully used in wild and cultivated soybeans in mapping conserved salt tolerance QTL, in rice mapping tiller angle QTL, and grain length QTL, in wheat mapping flour and noodle color components and yellow pigment content, and adult-plant resistance to stripe rust QTL, etc. Some of these detected QTL has been fine mapped.
+Besides that, ICIM has been successfully used in wild and cultivated soybeans in mapping conserved salt tolerance QTL, in rice mapping tiller angle QTL, and grain length QTL, in wheat mapping flour and noodle color components and yellow pigment content, and adult-plant resistance to stripe rust QTL.
+Some of these detected QTL have been fine mapped.

 Joint QTL mapping in multiple families or populations

 Bi-parental populations are mostly used in QTL linkage mapping.
 QTL not segregating between the two parents cannot be detected.
 To find most, if not all, genes controlling a trait of interest, multiple parents have to be used.
 Complex cross populations have been proposed in recent years for this purpose.
 These crosses allow a more powerful understanding of the genetic basis of quantitative traits in more relevant genetic backgrounds.
 They extended ICIM to map Maize Nested Association Mapping (NAM). design recently proposed by the Buckler laboratory at Cornell University.
 QTL detection efficiency of ICIM in this design was investigated through extensive simulations.
 In the actual maize NAM population, ICIM detected a total of 52 additive QTL affecting the silk flowering time in maize.
 These QTL have explained 79% of the phenotypic variance in this population.